Escape from Shit Mountain: Plot

 Charlie wakes up under the tree's roots.
-She gets herself out and manages to reach the motel's door which she knocks on with a stick from the tree, but she briefly passes out due to exhaustion.
-Morty arrives at the same time in Charlie's Barracuda.
-Charlie wakes up with a broken leg, probed by Trey and Jimmy about what she remembers, but she fails to fully recollect.
-With the blizzard, they all find themselves unable to leave the motel or use the phone.
-Morty picks up the stick and is horrified to discover that it is actually a bone.
-Inspecting it, Charlie and Morty deduce that it possibly belongs to Chloe Jones, a local young woman who went missing 10 years earlier, and find that there is a $75,000 reward for any information.
-Charlie notices Trey's ankle monitor and grows wary of the two men, while Morty is fixated over the prize money.
-Trey and Jimmy, who were the ones who actually hid Chloe's body in "the spot" 10 years earlier, argue over what to do with Charlie and Morty.
-Jimmy, who feels guilty since Trey told him that Chloe died after taking cocaine he sold to him back then, wants things to go smoothly and for Trey to pay them for their silence, while Trey wants to murder them.
+She crawls out and manages to reach the motel, but briefly passes out due to exhaustion.
+Morty arrives at the same time in Charlie's car.
+Charlie wakes up with a broken leg, probed by Trey and Jimmy about what she remembers, but she does not fully recollect the events.
+Because of the blizzard, the group is unable to leave the motel or use the phone.
+Morty picks up a "stick" Charlie used to knock on the door and is horrified to discover that it is actually a bone.
+Inspecting it, Charlie and Morty deduce that it possibly belongs to Chloe Jones, a local woman who went missing ten years earlier, and find that there is a $75,000 reward for information on her whereabouts.
+Charlie notices Trey's ankle monitor and grows wary of him and Jimmy, while Morty is fixated over the reward money.
+Trey and Jimmy, being the ones who hid Chloe's body in "the spot" years ago, argue over what to do with Charlie and Morty.
+Jimmy wants Trey to pay them for their silence, while Trey wants to kill them.

-Morty claims to leave to retrieve things from the car, but actually goes to find the tree spot, and takes photos of Chloe's remains.
+Morty leaves to purportedly retrieve items from the car, but actually goes to the spot and takes photos of Chloe's remains.
 Trey arrives to kill her, but realizes she took his gun.
-He offers her his Lamborghini in exchange for her silence.
-However, once she takes the driver's seat, he smacks her head on the wheel.
-He retrieves the gun, erases the evidence from her phone and sets the Lamborghini to drive off a cliff, killing her.
-Back at the cabin, Charlie and Jimmy bond over Jimmy's history with Chloe, as he reveals that he was smitten with her, while she was in a complicated relationship with Trey.
-He gives Charlie what he claims to be ibuprofen tablets and when she goes to drink in Trey's cup, she recognizes the rum's smell from when she was dragged into Trey's car trunk.
+Trey offers his Lamborghini in exchange for Morty's silence.
+However, once Morty takes the driver's seat, Trey smacks her head on the wheel.
+He retrieves the gun, erases the evidence from her phone and pushes the Lamborghini off a cliff, killing Morty.
+Back at the motel, Charlie and Jimmy bond over Jimmy's history with Chloe, as he reveals that he was smitten with her, while she was in a complicated relationship with Trey.
+He secretly feels guilty, thinking he caused her death with drugs he had given to Trey.
+He gives Charlie what he claims to be ibuprofen tablets.
+When she goes to drink in Trey's cup, she recognizes the rum's smell from when she was dragged into the car trunk.
 She connects the dots as she seemingly passes out from the drug.